bab-sh/bab/docs/content/guide/babfile-syntax.md

 Optional documentation for the task.

 ### `run` - Commands
-List of commands to execute.
-Each command uses the `cmd` key.
+List of commands or task references to execute.

+#### Shell Commands
+Use the `cmd` key to run shell commands:

 ```yaml
 tasks: